Diana Greguska Was A Wonderful Woman!

 A Special Link for a Little Extra Encouragement

-Since I was the youngest of four, and my mom naturally spoiled me a little, not only because I was the youngest, but I was a boy, who in the Italian culture was treated a little better off than the girls.
+Since I was the youngest of four, and my mom kind of spoiled me a little my sisters would think, not only because I was the youngest, but I was a boy, who in the Italian culture was treated a little better off than the girls.
 I have a brother Tom who is 15 years older, and two sisters Geri and Pat, who are 10 and nine years older than I am.

 I remember my mom getting me into basketball in the 4th grade.
 She used sports as leverage over me to get me to behave in school and get passing grades.
 Mom spent a lot of time with me, and I remember her and I playing chess when I was ten years old for many years until she no longer was able to beat me.
 Later on in my childhood, she used to come to all my St. Gregory the great grade school and Pius XI high school basketball games.